yiisoft/yii2/docs/guide/concept-behaviors.md

 When there can be name conflicts among different behaviors attached to the same component, the conflicts are automatically resolved by prioritizing the behavior attached to the component first.
-Name conflicts caused by different traits requires manually resolution by renaming the affected properties or methods.
+Name conflicts caused by different traits requires manual resolution by renaming the affected properties or methods.